Trax-retail/json_confix/README.md

 JsonConfix provides a [Distillery](https://github.com/bitwalker/distillery) release config provider that replaces config tuples (e.g {:json, value}) with values read from a JSON file.

+Most of the code has been taken from [ConfigTuples](https://github.com/rockneurotiko/config_tuples)

 ## Installation